TDarkShadow/iheartnewvegas/main.md

 [Imagespace]
 bDoDepthOfField=0

+[Interface]
+fDlgFocus=7.0000
 ```

-> This disables the vanilla depth of field effect seen during dialogue, as well as the screenshots feature in favor of SweetFX's.
+> This disables the in-built screenshot feature in favor SweetFX's (which will capture post-processing effects), the vanilla depth of field effect seen during dialogue, as well as reduce the amount of zoom when engaging in dialogue.

 ### Optional SweetFX tweaks